-- 1. The denominational budget for the upcoming quadrennium was reduced by 43% over the previous eight years - a) In real dollar terms, your 2025 annual conference budget for the general church budget alone is reduced by \$1.5 million; overall budget reduced by nearly \$3.7 million, or 25.9%. - b) These budget reductions will impact apportionment payments for every congregation in your conference in 2025.
-Your congregation will see a net increase in apportionment payments per month of \$227.17, largely because of your \$80,000 capital expense in 2023. - c) This also means that reduced services will be available, as conferences and general agencies are cutting staff and programming, worldwide, to function under this budget.
+1. The denominational budget for the upcoming quadrennium was reduced by 43% over the previous eight years b) This also means that reduced services will be available at every level, as conferences and general agencies are cutting staff and programming, worldwide, to function under reduced budgets.
 For most general agencies the budget cut is 52.8%.